getporter/porter/docs/content/credentials.md

 environment variable or path used in its declaration.

 Once the bundle finishes executing, the credentials are NOT recorded in the installation history.
-Parameters are recorded there so that you can view them later using `porter installations show NAME --output json`.
+Credentials are recorded there so that you can view them later using `porter credentials show NAME --output json`.

 ## Q & A